About Becky

 Clinical Psychologist and Facilitator

 Becky (she/her) moved to Bristol in 2000, initially to study for a Masters, alongside working in the homelessness sector.
-Her commitment to the city has continued since, both in the work she has offered, participating in the community and nowadays, in the nurturing of the two school-aged children that she lives with.
+Her affection for the city has continued since, both in the work she has offered, participating in the community and nowadays, in the nurturing of the two school-aged children that she lives with.
 She cares deeply about the future of the next generations and in doing so, the importance of creatively and generatively engaging with the challenges of our times.

 Publications